IBM/MLOps-CPD/README.md

 # MLOps-CPD
 This repo contains an IBM's narrative of MLOps.
 It uses services in IBM's Cloud Pak for Data stack to actualise what an MLOps flow looks like.

+Note: The current implementation has been built on IBM Cloud (CPSaaS).
+But most of the current implementation barring few changes in authentication, should work well on Cloud Pak for Data on-prem.
+Based on the users' requests, we may release an on-prem version.

 The overall architecture of the MLOps Flow is as below: